Students eligible for CARES aid!*

 - Yes, unlike the first stimulus this new legislation allows fully online students to receive grants.

 - Paying tuition and fees.
-Note that students can “opt-in” to directly credit their student account.
+Note that students can “opt-in”, opens in a new window to directly credit their student account.
 Only “opt-in” if you wish the college to directly credit your account instead of mailing a check.